luket411/StageSystem/readme.md

     functionality()
 ```

-A "condition_function" must be a function that returns a boolean value and so the stage will only run if it returns True
+A `condition_function` must be a function that returns a boolean value and so the stage will only run if it returns True